An in-depth review of Stanforth Kibo Dirt Drop after an 8,000km test ride in 14 countries

 We chose Stanforth among other options because they fit our riding style and are exactly what we look for in a touring bike, at least for now.
 This review is our own honest and unbiased opinion, based on an 8,000km ride we did in Northern and Central Europe in Summer/Autumn 2018.

-Stanforth Bikes – the base models
+Stanforth Bikes – The Base Models

 Stanforth currently builds upon 3 base models, Skyelander, Stanforth Conway, and Kibo Expedition.
-Each of these models has basic variations (i.e. Kibo Dirt Drop, Kibo+, Kibo Rolhoff).
+Each of these models has basic variations (i.e. Kibo Dirt Drop, Kibo+, Kibo Rohloff).
 After choosing one of these sets, the real customization begins… almost everything is possible, from changes to the components to geometry tweaks.

 The Stanforth Kibo Expedition is the expedition model, the sturdiest of the frames, designed to carry heavy loads and handle any sort of terrain.